 So it makes sense for companies to try and make soft, padded headphones that can be worn for hours in bed, and that side sleepers won’t complain about in the morning.

-Interestingly, the company AcousticSheep was the brainchild of a physician, Dr. Wei-Shin Lai, who struggled to sleep herself.
+Interestingly, the company AcousticSheep was the brainchild of a physician, Dr. Wei-Shin Lai, who apparently struggled to sleep herself.
 So I was expecting the headphones to be designed with quality in mind, since the creator presumably planned on actually using them.

 The good points